JustKiet/openagentkit/README.md

 # Define a tool
 @tool(
-    description="Get the weather of a city",
-)
-def get_weather(city: Annotated[str, "The city to get the weather of"]):
+    description="Get the weather of a city", # Define the tool description ) def get_weather(city: Annotated[str, "The city to get the weather of"]): # Each argument must be of type Annotated
     """Get the weather of a city"""

-    class WeatherResponse(BaseModel):
-        city: str
-        weather: str
-        temperature: float
-        feels_like: float
-        humidity: float

-    return WeatherResponse(
-        city=city,
-        weather="sunny",
-        temperature=20,
-        feels_like=22,
-        humidity=0.5,
-    )
+    # Actual implementation here...
+    # ...

+    return f"Weather in {city}: sunny, 20°C, feels like 22°C, humidity: 50%"

 # Initialize OpenAI client
 client = openai.AsyncOpenAI(